Options class (ScrollBar)

 (static) value :number

-• between min and max, if the ignoreLargeChange property is true
+• between min and max, if the ignoreLargeChange field is true

-• between min and max - largeChange, if the ignoreLargeChange property is false
+• between min and max - largeChange, if the ignoreLargeChange field is false

 Type: